SermetPekin/evdspy-repo/README.md

     * `get_series` function was added

-    * [soon will be deprecated] `get_datagroup` function will be depreciated in the future versions.
-You may use get_series function for both series datagroups.
+    * [soon will be deprecated] **get_datagroup** function will be depreciated in the future versions.
+    **get_series** function will be able to handle both series and datagroups.

-> get_series function for both datagroups and series
+> ! get_series function can be used for both datagroups and series

-### datagroup example and series example
+### api_key
+api_key will be saved to a file if it was given to get_series function.
+It will ignore later calls if it was saved before.
+Alternatively save function can be used.

 ```python
 from evdspy import get_series, default_start_date_fnc, default_end_date_fnc